timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 |      Simd | 0-999,999 | 15,935,536.46 ns |  4000080 B |
 ```

 Looking at the benchmarks we can draw an obvious conclusion: the more digits the numbers have, the less effective the SIMD solution becomes.
-This comes as no surprise as we did optimize it for parsing multiple numbers at the same time.
-The less digits numbers have, the more of them we can pack in a vector.
+This comes as no surprise as we did optimize it for parsing multiple numbers at the same time: the less digits the numbers have, the more of them we can pack in a vector.

 Let's face it, in most cases we don't want to have this kind of code in our applications: it's unsafe, not portable across different CPU architectures, and not easy to maintain.
 Unless we need to have it due to some performance requirements.
 In this case, it's good to know that we have a way to squeeze more performance out of code trading it for something else, like portability and maintainability.